ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 Player champions are the only entities capable of disrupting the equilibrium of game objects.
 Even their mere presence on the map alters the balance of the teams.
 This happens because cannot select the same champion.

 When a champion takes action, it affects a game object and changes its state.
-This disrupts one of the three forms of equilibrium.
+This disrupts one of the three types of equilibrium.

 We can categorize all possible actions by champions into two types: micro and macro.
 The most basic actions fall under the **micro-level** and aim for short-term goals.
 Here are a few examples: